 Is there a FROGS Guidelines or standard procedure?FROGS' design is highly modular and so allows users to choose their tools and processing order.
 However, default values are advised when possible, and a standard procedure for amplicon analysis should follow these steps:

-- Pre-processing: depending on your data, assemble or not your paired-reads.
+- Pre-processing: depending on your data, assemble or not your paired-reads (2 reads will be merged if they overlap at least on 10 bases).
 Depending on your studied amplicon, fill the size parameters and primers fields.

 - Clustering: thanks to Swarm capacities, clustering can be performed early in the process.
 It should be performed with an aggregation distance of 3 and with a denoising step.

 - Removing chimeras: chimeras are PCR artifacts and should be removed at this step, using the clusters produced by Swarm.

 - Filtering OTUs: a 0.005% abundance threshold should be apply to remove the remaining noisy clusters and obtain your OTUs.
 If your experimental design contain replicates, you should also filter clusters which are not present in at least two/three/more samples (depending on your design).

 - ITSx (optional): If you analysed fungi ITS you can choose to keep only sequence with ITS signature, in this case, you have to use ITSx (see belon How to use FROGS to analyse ITS reads ? section)